Question About Changing From Pathology:

 Answer:

-The biggest problem that you may encounter, assuming that you have not applied this year already, is that you will have to wait until the following year to apply to both prelim medicine and radiology.
+It is still possible to switch to radiology.
+All is not lost.
+But, at least, it will involve an extra couple of years of residency.
+Unfortunately, the ACGME has changed the rules for what counts as a clinical year for radiology residency.
+At one time, you could apply pathology toward the “clinical year.”
+Per the ACGME, you must take another internship year in preliminary medicine, preliminary surgery, ob-gyn, emergency medicine, neurology, or a transitional clinical year.
+The biggest problem you may encounter, assuming that you have not applied this year already, is that you will have to wait until the following year to apply to prelim medicine and radiology.
 That will give you two years in pathology.
-When you take that third year of preliminary medicine, you will have already had three years of residency before radiology residency.
-Due to Medicare funding issues, some programs may not have funding for your entire time in residency.
+When you take that third year of preliminary medicine, you will already have three years of residency before radiology residency.
+Due to Medicare funding issues, some programs may not have funding for your entire residency.
 Some programs will care about that more than others.
-But, it shouldn’t prevent you from applying.
+But it shouldn’t prevent you from applying.

 The Good News

 Also, I would recommend getting to know the radiology department faculty at your current institution by completing an elective rotation or stopping by to talk to the program directors.
-If they like you, that may also help to get you an interview and recommendations for radiology residency.
+If they like you, that may also help to get you an interview and recommendations for a radiology residency.
 Knowing someone personally is always better than a blind bid for a residency slot.

 Good luck,